Tat people (Caucasus): History

 Distribution of the Tats in Azerbaijan (then Baku Governorate, part of the Russian Empire) in 1886–1890.

 The earliest mention of Persians in the Caucasus is found in the Greek historian Herodotus' account of the Achaemenid expansion of 558–330 BC, during which they annexed Transcaucasia (South Caucasus) as the X, XI, XVIII and XIX satrapies of their empire.

 Archaeological material uncovered in present-day Azerbaijan, Armenia and Georgia include Achaemenid architecture, jewelry and ceramics.

 There is little information about the permanent Persian population in South Caucasus since the Achaemenid period.
 Likely the ancestors of modern Tats settled in South Caucasus when the Sassanid Empire from the 3rd to 7th centuries built cities and founded military garrisons to strengthen their positions in this region.

 Khosrow I (531–579) presented the title of regent of Shirvan in eastern South Caucasus to a close relative of his, who later became a progenitor of the first Shirvanshah dynasty (about 510 – 1538).

-After the region had been conquered by Arabs (7th and 8th centuries) Islamization of the local population began.
+After the region had been conquered by Arabs in the 7th and 8th centuries, the Islamization of the local population began.

-Since the 11th century Oghuz tribes, led by Seljuq dynasts started to penetrate into the region.
-The gradual formation of the Azeri people started.
+In the 11th century, Oghuz tribes led by the Seljuq dynasty started to penetrate into the region.
+The gradual formation of the Azeribaijani people started.
 Apparently, in this period the Turkic exonym Tat or Tati, which designated settled farmers, was assigned to the South Caucasian dialect of the Persian language.

 The Mongols conquered South Caucasus in the 1230s and the Ilkhanate state was founded in the 1250s.
-Mongol domination lasted until 1360–1370, but that did not stop prominent poets and scientists to emerge.
+Mongol domination lasted until 1360–1370, but did not prevent prominent poets and scientists from emerging.